neilthaker07/cmpe202-irobot/XP_VALUE_Courage.md

 * Initiallly we were expecting that Java web based game engine will be better to implement a game, but after research we have courageously concluded that javascript game engine would be chosen especially Phase js.
 * The documentation and its coding pattern with library in javascript will mostly suitable with design pattern which is main goal.
 * As of now we have divided a game in some separate objects and its activities to work on and then merge it.
-* We can adopt some changes afterwards as we start developing game in Phasor JS which is important skill of Courage.
+* We can adopt some changes afterwards as we start developing game in Phaser JS which is important skill of Courage.

 ### Week: 4

-* Team has understood how PhasorJS works and which components and functionality needs to be implemented in a game.
+* Team has understood how PhaserJS works and which components and functionality needs to be implemented in a game.
 * We have selected some of the advanced techniques such that at some point of time dynamically size of slider and ball speed can be changed.
 * According to game implementation and correctness the functionality depends upon the javascript game engine.
 * This week basic game with major functionalities will be ready and along with that design pattern will be implemented.